sftpgo/docs/docs/filesystem-actions.md

 - A **literal file path** — the encrypted/decrypted output is written to that exact path.
 - A **directory path ending with `/`** — the output filename is derived from the source: encrypt appends `.pgp` (e.g., `report.csv` → `report.csv.pgp`); decrypt strips the last extension when present (`report.csv.pgp` → `report.csv`) or appends `.dec` when the source has no extension (`secret` → `secret.dec`).
 The root path `/` is a valid directory target (output lands in the user's home root).

 :warning: When the target is built from placeholders such as `{{ pathDir .VirtualPath }}`, always include the trailing `/` (`/{{ pathDir .VirtualPath }}/`).
-The renderer can produce a parent directory like `/inbox`; without an explicit trailing slash, that is interpreted as a literal output filename, which can overwrite or collide with an existing directory.
+The directory marker is read from the configured text: without it the target is a literal output filename, which can overwrite or collide with an existing directory.

 :warning: PGP overwrites the target without prompting when a file with the derived output name already exists.
 This is independent of where the target points; the risk is more visible with a broad target like `/` because the destination namespace is wider.